 Below are obvious examples of roofs we assessed where the electrolysis reaction between the dissimilar metals has eaten through the sheets:

-When installing or replacing metal roofs it is critical that consideration be given to the pre-existing metal sheeting and what is being used to repair it.
-While galvanised sheeting is more expensive it is still available and will prevent electrolysis occurring.
+When installing or replacing metal roofs it is critical that consideration is given to the pre-existing metal sheeting and what is being used to repair it.
+While galvanised sheeting is more expensive it is still available and will prevent electrolysis from occurring.

 Of Note – Do Not Use Lead Pencils on Metal Roof Sheets